-UPDATE (October 1, 2019): Eats Payao is no longer operating.
-They have opened up a new restaurant called “KIN by Eats Payao” not far from where they were previously that focuses on northern Thai cuisine.
-Their khao soi noodles are still amazing, too!
+UPDATE (October 1, 2019): Eats Payao is no longer operating from this location.
 You can read about their new venue here.

 Eats Payao (official Facebook page) has always had a special place in my heart for 3 reasons:

 - I am a huge fan of khao soi and they make the best khao soi I’ve had in Bangkok.

 - The Chow Traveller blog idea was formulated at Eats Payao over bowls of khao soi nua.

 - The proprietors, Gav and Khae, are incredibly hardworking, personable, and genuine good people to know.

 I’m fortunate that it’s been located close to my home–it make’s it much easier to get my “fix” for khao soi noodles.
 When they talked about closing up shop I was so happy to hear that it was so that they could move to a larger place even closer to my home!
 With a larger kitchen they were also able to expand their Northern Thailand food menu to include Singaporean cuisine.
 Once they were up and running I figured it was time to revisit, and rewrite my original article to cover their new location, menu, and share their very special story.

 I enlisted the aid of two friends to accompany me–this was going to be a feast and I wasn’t going to waste any food.
 My friends are a restauranteur couple and appreciate good food.
 They are Thai and I trust their candor and insights into the food dishes.
 I also wanted to make sure my palate wasn’t biased from my long term relationship that I have with Eats Payao.
 They confirmed what I’ve always felt–this is some amazing food and they have the best khao soi we’ve tried in Bangkok!

 The famous khao soi!